decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 - Explorer mini map won't be displayed
 - Explorer skybox light can be set up for the scene
 - Display a Jump to Genesis Ctity button to leave the scene preview
+- Validated by hosting a scene with the new onboarding experience

 #### The Solution